 Dark shadows or curtain moving in vision that you can not see through is a big indication of retinal detachment.
 If you experience this symptom you should see your ophthalmologist or present to the Royal Victorian Eye and Ear Hospital immediately.

-- Epiretinal Membrane (ERM): ERM is scar tissue that forms on the macular and can cause blurry vision and/or distortion.
-In most cases no treatment is necessary however, if vision deteriorates to the point where it affects daily activities surgery is required.
+Epiretinal membrane (ERM): ERM is scar tissue that forms on the macular and can cause blurry vision and/or distortion.
+In most cases no treatment is necessary.
+However, if vision deteriorates to the point where it affects daily activities, surgery is required.

-- Macula Hole: a small break in the macula.
+Macula Hole: This is a small break in the macula.
 This occurs due to the "jelly" (vitreous) in the eye becoming less solid and moving away from the retina in the back and towards the centre.
 These changes to the vitreous don't usually cause any vision loss but can cause floaters and/or flashes of light.
 When the vitreous begins to become less solid, in some cases, it may pull the retina and cause a small tear, leading to a macular hole.